Maadajibao/Project-1-Code-Football-Club/README.md

    ![Team sheet](assets/image/team%20sheet.JPG)

-   * Also user visiting this page will see the league standings.
-Here user will see the name of the teams, games played, wins, draws, loses,goal difference and points collected.
+   * Also user's visiting this page will see the league standings.
+Here user's will see the name of the teams, games played, wins, draws, loses, goal difference and points collected.

     ![Team sheet](assets/image/league%20standing.JPG)

 * About us
-   *  In this section users can read about the team, where they are based, which division they play in and the plans for the coming year.
+   *  In this section user's can read about the team, where they are based, which division they play in and the plans for the coming year.
 The team information is also stated.

     ![About us](assets/image/about%20us.JPG)

 * Contact
-   *  The contact section contains a form that user can fill in if they are interested in playing with the team.
-The for ask users for their name, position age and email.
+   *  The contact section contains a form that user's can fill in if they are interested in playing with the team.
+The form ask user's for their name, position age and email.

     ![Contact](assets/image/form.JPG)